seydev27/seydev27/README.md

 ---

-> *Briding UX research, front-end dev, and HCI for AI thinking.*
+> *Bridging UX research, front-end dev, and HCI for AI thinking.*